2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Background and related work

 \subsection{Traffic rules}

-While path planning is an extensively studied problem in robotics \citep{siciliano2008springer}, maritime path planning presents unique challenges due to the incorporation of traffic rules specific to each waterway.
-The International Regulations for Preventing Collisions at Sea (COLREGs, \citealt{COLREGs1972}) form the basis of these rules, governing the required behavior of ships during encounters at sea.
-However, one significant limitation of these regulations is their lack of precise metrics.
-Formulated in the 1970s, when autonomous systems did not exist, the rules rely on verbal descriptions based on principles of good seamanship \citep{singh2018constrained, heiberg2022risk}.
-For example, COLAV actions should \emph{"be large enough to be readily apparent to another vessel"} (Rule 8 of \citealt{COLREGs1972}), and vessels should \emph{"take early and substantial action to keep well clear"} (Rule 16).

-Additionally, national regulations exist that further define the traffic rules for specific waters.
-As a use case, we focus in this paper on the lower part of the Elbe river in northern Germany, where the relevant regulation is the \emph{Seeschifffahrtsstraßen-Ordnung} of the \cite{SeeSchStrO1998}.
-Of particular importance to us are two specific rules within this regulation\rd{, which are also representative of inland waterway regulations of other countries.} First, overtaking should be conducted on the portside of the vessel being overtaken.
+While path planning is an extensively studied problem in robotics \citep{siciliano2008springer}, \rdd{path planning for vessels} presents unique challenges due to the incorporation of traffic rules specific to each waterway.
+The International Regulations for Preventing Collisions at Sea (COLREGs, \citealt{COLREGs1972}) form the basis of these rules, governing the required behavior of ships during encounters.
+Additionally, national regulations exist that further define the traffic rules for specific waters.~\rdd{Although our architecture is generally applicable for any IW, as a use case, we focus in this paper on the lower part of the Elbe river in northern Germany.
+The relevant regulation in this area} is the \emph{Seeschifffahrtsstraßen-Ordnung} of the \cite{SeeSchStrO1998}.
+Of particular importance to us are two specific rules within this regulation, which are also representative of \rdd{IW} regulations of other countries.
+First, overtaking should be conducted on the portside of the vessel being overtaken.
 Second, the vessel being overtaken should facilitate the overtaking maneuver as much as possible.
 For the convenience of the reader, the exact wording of the regulation \rd{in German together with its translation into English} is provided in \ref{app:traffic_rules}.